Review of Samsung TVs

 - Crystal UHD 4K Smart TV (AU8000) 85-inch: $3,299 RRP*

 - The Serif (QA55LS01TAWXXY) 55-inch: $2,099 RRP*

 *Prices taken from Samsung, correct as of July 2021.

 Are Samsung TVs worth the money?

 That all depends on how much you’re willing to spend.
-Samsung’s TVs are extremely balanced appliances, as it tends to put more emphasis on extra software features like the SmartHub and curved screens to justify the few hundred dollars difference in price.
+Samsung’s TVs are extremely balanced appliances, as it tends to put more emphasis on extra features like Quantum Matrix Technology and 8K AI upscaling, and curved screens to justify the few hundred dollars difference in price.
 Even the cheaper models have superb picture quality, so if you don’t mind splashing a fair bit of cash, then Samsung TVs are definitely worth a look.

 What do customers think about Samsung TVs?

-In 2017, Australian customers gave Samsung 5 out of 5 stars for Overall Customer Satisfaction for TVs.
+In 2020, Australian customers gave Samsung 4 out of 5 stars for overall customer satisfaction for TVs.